-10. ## Passenger heated seat control (if equipped): Press to activate/deactivate the passenger heated seat.
+10. Passenger heated seat control (if equipped): Press to activate/deactivate the passenger heated seat.
 See Heated seats in the Seating and Safety Restraints chapter.

 - 11. Recirculated air: Press to activate/deactivate air recirculation in the vehicle.
-Recirculated air may reduce the amount of time needed to cool down the interior of the vehicle and, when used with A/C, may also help reduce undesired odors from reaching the interior of the vehicle.
-Recirculated air engages automatically when MAX A/C is selected or can be engaged manually in any airflow mode except (defrost).
-Recirculated air may turn off automatically in all airflow modes except MAX A/C. When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either (panel) or (panel/floor). - 12.
+Recirculated air may reduce the amount of time needed to cool down the interior of the vehicle, may reduce the energy needed to keep the interior of the vehicle cool, and may also help reduce undesired outside odors from reaching the interior of the vehicle.
+Recirculated air is controlled automatically when AUTO is selected or can be engaged manually in any airflow mode except (defrost).
+Recirculated air may turn off automatically in some airflow modes to reduce window fogging potential.
+When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either AUTO, (panel) or (panel/floor). - 12.
 MAX A/C: Activates air conditioning and distributes recirculated, conditioned air through the instrument panel vents to provide maximum cooling performance.
 Maximum cooling performance, however, may decrease fuel efficiency in order to fully maintain interior cabin comfort. - 13.
 A/C: Press to activate/deactivate air conditioning.
 Use with recirculated air to improve cooling performance and efficiency.
-Engages automatically in MAX A/C, (defrost) and (floor/defrost). - 14.
-W Driver heated seat control (if equipped): Press to activate/deactivate the driver heated seat.
+Engages automatically in AUTO, (defrost) and (floor/defrost). - 14.
+Triver heated seat control (if equipped): Press to activate/deactivate the driver heated seat.
 See Heated seats in the Seating and Safety Restraints chapter.